Gravitational quantum switch on a superposition of spherical shells: Introduction

 A protocol for the implementation of a gravitational quantum switch in the gravitational field produced by a mass in a superposition of two positions was proposed in \cite{tbell}.
 An operational approach is there employed to define what is meant by an event in a superposition of spacetimes.
 One assumes that, inside a laboratory A, procedures can be specified that correspond to the application of an operation $\mathcal{A}$ on a target system that reaches the laboratory and then leaves it.
 In addition, it is assumed that the proper time can be measured within the laboratory, so that the procedures can be performed at a chosen proper time.
 The interaction with a target system at a specific proper time at the laboratory corresponds to an event in the superposition of geometries, at which the operation $\mathcal{A}$ is performed.
 Similarly, a laboratory B can perform an operation $\mathcal{B}$ on the target system at a specific proper time.
 The laboratories and target system live in a superposition of two geometries, which in the model considered in \cite{tbell} can be arranged so that in one branch of the geometry the operation $\mathcal{A}$ is performed on the target before the operation $\mathcal{B}$, while in the other branch the operations are performed in the opposite order, leading to an implementation of the quantum switch.

 Despite having been introduced for the description of events in a superposition of spacetimes, the operational approach can also be applied for systems on a definite, classical spacetime.
 Operationally defined events differ from the classical notion of events as coincidence points of classical worldlines in the spacetime manifold, and can be delocalized on the background geometry.
 It turns out that, for operational events, the quantum switch can also be implemented on a classical geometry, if the laboratories are quantum systems that are delocalized \cite{MSY}.
 In fact, it was argued in \cite{Foo} that when the geometries in superposition are related by a diffeomorphism, as in the protocol described in \cite{tbell}, one can always re-express such a situation as one in which the laboratories are delocalized on a definite spacetime.
-This motivates the question of whether a gravitational quantum switch can also be implemented on a superposition of geometries that are not related by a diffeomorphism, so that the protocol cannot be directly mapped into an equivalent one on a classical spacetime.
+If a quantum switch were implemented on a superposition of nonisometric geometries, on the other hand, such a direct translation into an equivalent protocol on a classical spacetime would not be available.
 Superpositions of nonisometric geometries can also produce other effects as superpositions of vacuum fluctuations of a quantum field, which can be observed by Unruh-de Witt detectors, as analyzed in \cite{Foo2,Foo3}.